 The registered address must be a physical location where official paperwork, such as communications from Companies House and HMRC, can be delivered.

-Many small business owners use their accountant’s address, for free, or in return for an annual fee.
 This has the obvious benefits of ensuring any important mail addressed to your company is received directly by people tasked with overseeing your tax and statutory affairs.

 The registrar of companies will automatically provide HMRC with the registered office details of all new companies immediately after incorporation.